Combinatorial Hopf algebra structure on packed square matrices: Related Hopf algebras

 \subsubsection{Algebra of matrix quasi-symmetric functions}

 In~\cite{DHT02} (see also~\cite{Hiv99}), the authors defined the vector space~$\MQSym$ spanned by the set of the (not necessarily square) matrices with entries in~$\EnsNat$, and such that each row and each column contains at least one nonzero entry.
-The elements $\MS_M$ such that~$M$ is such a matrix form the {\em quasi-multiword basis} of~$\MQSym$.
+In this section, we simply call {\em matrices} such sort of matrices.
+The elements $\MS_M$ such that~$M$ is a matrix form the {\em quasi-multiword basis} of~$\MQSym$.
 The degree of a~$\MS_M$ is given by the sum of the entries of~$M$.

-This vector space is endowed with an algebra structure where the product of two basis elements is their {\em augmented shuffle} (see~\cite{Hiv99,DHT02}).
+This vector space is endowed with an algebra structure where the product of two basis elements is provided by the {\em augmented shuffle $\ashuffle$}.
+Let $M_1$ and $M_2$ be two matrices.
+Any matrix $M$ of $M_1 \ashuffle M_2$ is obtained by concatenating $N_1$ and $N_2$ where $N_1$ (resp. $N_2$) is obtained from $M_1$ (resp. $M_2$) by inserting some null rows and so that $N_1$ and $N_2$ have both a same number of rows and each row of $M$ has at least one nonzero entry.
+For example,

-Let us endow the set of matrices that index~$\MQSym$ with a binary relation~$\RelT$ defined in the following way.
-If~$M_1$ and~$M_2$ are two such matrices such that~$M_1$ has~$n$ rows and~$m$ columns, we have~$M_1 \RelT M_2$ if there is an index~$i \in [n - 1]$ such that, denoting by~$s$ the number of~$0$ which end the $i$th row of~$M_1$, and by~$p$ the number of~$0$ which start the~$(i + 1)$st row of~$M_1$, one has~$s + p \geq m$ and~$M_2$ is obtained from~$M_1$ by overlaying its $i$th and $(i + 1)$st rows (see Figure~\ref{fig:CouvertureOrdreMQSym}).
+Let us endow the set of matrices indexing~$\MQSym$ with a binary relation~$\RelT$ defined in the following way.
+If~$M_1$ and~$M_2$ are two matrices such that~$M_1$ has~$n$ rows and~$m$ columns, we have~$M_1 \RelT M_2$ if there is an index~$i \in [n - 1]$ such that, denoting by~$s$ the number of~$0$ which end the $i$th row of~$M_1$, and by~$p$ the number of~$0$ which start the~$(i + 1)$st row of~$M_1$, one has~$s + p \geq m$ and~$M_2$ is obtained from~$M_1$ by overlaying its $i$th and $(i + 1)$st rows (see Figure~\ref{fig:CouvertureOrdreMQSym}).

 We now endow the set of matrices that index~$\MQSym$ with the partial order relation~$\OrdMQ$ defined as the reflexive and transitive closure of~$\RelT$.
 Figure~\ref{fig:OrdreMQ} shows an interval of this partial order.